linode/apl-core/README.md

 <a href="https://otomi.slack.com/ssb/redirect#/shared-invite/email">Join our Slack channel</a>
 </p>

 Otomi brings a full PaaS to your own Kubernetes cluster without the constraints and abstractions of traditional PaaS offerings like OpenShift, Cloud Foundry and Heroku.
-No more reinveting the wheel when building and maintaining your internal (developer) platform.
+No more reinveting the wheel when building and maintaining your own K8s based internal (developer) platform.

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/README-0.15.0/docs/img/otomi-apps.png" width="100%" align="center" alt="Otomi apps"></p>